Build stronger legs and improve athletic performance

 Stability Ball Leg Curl

-For the best results, record each exercise in the app.
-Easily track your sets, reps, and rest times, visualize your improvements over time, and discover fresh training ideas to keep every session challenging.
-Soon available on iOS and Android.
+For the best results, record every exercise in the app.
+Easily track your sets, reps, and rest times, visualize your improvements over time, and discover new workout ideas to keep every session challenging.
+Coming soon on iOS and Android.

 Yes, tight or weak hamstrings can cause compensations in your posture, often leading to strain on the lower back.
 Strengthening the hamstrings can improve hip mobility, reduce pelvic tilt, and offload stress from the lumbar spine.
 However, it's important to also strengthen your core and glutes for a well-rounded approach to back health.